nwisnewski89/nick.wisnewski.io/content/resume/nuix-sdet-II/index.md

 ## Reason for Leaving

-The opportunity presented by Linode was very intriguing.
+The opportunity presented by Linode was very intriguing, desired to work with different technology stacks.